Quality of Life in Out-of-Home Care

 There are a number of options available for a caregiver who needs someone to temporarily care, for a short period of time, for a foster care child who has been placed in their care.
 Each of these options is most appropriate for a different range of situations.

-Occasional Short Term Babysitter
+Occasional Short-Term Babysitter

-The caregiver may arrange for an "occasional short-term babysitter" for a child in foster care.
-A child may be babysat for up to 24 hours, including overnight.
-The babysitter does not need to be licensed for foster care, be fingerprinted, or meet other legal requirements pertaining to caregivers.
-A babysitter for a child in foster care also does not need to have undergone any special training, as is required for foster parents and other full-time caregivers.
+• to have undergone any special training, as is required for foster parents and other full-time caregivers.
 This does not mean, however, that any babysitter will be able to provide appropriate care to every child in foster care.
 As with any other child, the special needs of a child in foster care may require the babysitter to have special skills or training.

-A child in foster care may also act as an occasional short-term babysitter.
-Under no circumstances can a child in foster care be required to babysit.
-The caregiver must apply the reasonable and prudent parent standard in determining and selecting appropriate babysitters for occasional short-term use.
-The caregiver must ensure that the babysitter knows hot to contact the caregiver in case of an emergency.
+• A caregiver must apply the reasonable and prudent parent standard in determining and selecting appropriate babysitters for occasional short-term use.
+The caregiver must ensure that the babysitter knows how to contact the caregiver in case of an emergency.

 Alternative Caregiver

-Unless prohibited by the CSW, court order, or the licensing/approval agency, the caregiver may arrange for the care of a child for longer than 24 hours at a time, on an occasional basis.
-When selecting an appropriate alternative caregiver, the caregiver must apply the reasonable and prudent parent standard.
+• Unless prohibited by the CSW, court order, or the licensing/approval agency, the caregiver may arrange for the care of a child for longer than 24 hours at a time, on an occasional basis.

-The caregiver must comply with all of the following when using an alternative caregiver:
+• comply with all of the following when using an alternative caregiver:

 • At a minimum, the alternative caregiver must meet the following requirements: